Awful/Awful.app/README.md

 Build
 -----

-1. Clone the repository: `git clone https://github.com/Awful/Awful.app`
+1. Clone the repository: `git clone --recursive https://github.com/Awful/Awful.app Awful-app`
-2. Open Xcode project and build away: `cd Awful && open Awful.xcworkspace`
+2. Open Xcode project and build away: `open Awful-app/Awful.xcworkspace`

 Debug builds, beta builds, and release builds each appear as separate apps (they have different bundle identifiers and display names).
 For development, choose the `Awful Beta` scheme, and an app called `Awful Debug` will be run in the iOS Simulator and on your device.